POINT STUDY: PREVENTION OF TYPE 1 DIABETES

 What is the POInT study?

-Why should my child participate in the POInT study?
+Why have I been invited to enrol my child in the POInT study?

-In children with high-risk genes for type 1 diabetes, a mistaken reaction by the immune system that can start to attack the insulin-producing beta cells in the pancreas, is most likely to occur between six months and three years of age.
-This was shown in the results of the German BABYDIAB study and the international TEDDY study.
+In children with high-risk genes for type 1 diabetes, the immune damage to the insulin producing cells in the pancreas is most likely to start between the age of six months and three years.
 This is why it is particularly advisable to take preventive steps to train the immune system in the first few years of life, before any symptoms of the destruction of the insulin-producing cells of the pancreas occur.
-In the best-case scenario, the development of type 1 diabetes can be avoided through this early training.
-If your child participates in the POInT study, they will be examined regularly.
-If your child does develop symptoms of the destruction of the insulin-producing cells, this can be identified at an early stage.
-There is no charge for the treatment and consultations carried out as part of the POInT study.
+It is hoped that the development of type 1 diabetes can be avoided through this early training by oral insulin.

 What happens in the POInT study?